Panama World Cup Fixtures, Squad, Group, Guide - World Soccer

 Panama World Cup Friendlies

 Panama played against Denmark on the 22nd March and lost 1-0.
 They then got absolutely hammered 6-0 against Switzerland five days later.
-On the 29th of May they will play against Northern Ireland.
-Their final warm-up match will be against Norway on the 6th of June.
+In April they beat Trinidad and Tobago and then drew against Northern Ireland in May.
+Finally they lost to Norway on the 6th of June.

 - 22nd March – Denmark (lost 1-0)